At Alpha Reproduction, we believe that certain places forever mark the destinies of artists.

 In Paris, the Musée d’Orsay preserves masterpieces from the Auvers period, notably The Church at Auvers-sur-Oise, displayed alongside the greatest Impressionist and Post-Impressionist painters.

-This work, through its unique construction and mystical atmosphere, has become emblematic of Van Gogh's free and expressive style at the end of his life.
+This work, with its unique construction and mystical atmosphere, has become emblematic of Van Gogh's free and expressive style at the end of his life.

 🏛️ Art Institute of Chicago

-This American museum houses several late works by the painter, including rural scenes and turbulent landscapes of the Auvers countryside.
+This American museum houses several late works by the painter, including pastoral views and tormented landscapes of the Auvers countryside.

-Dynamic compositions, vibrant skies, and restless trees show the fullness of his artistic language.
+The dynamic compositions, vibrant skies, and agitated trees show the fullness of his artistic language.

 🖼️ Private collections and temporary exhibitions